Vacko32/simpletcpserver/README.md

 python3 main.py
 ```

+> Note: My testing was done on python3.12 and Ubuntu 22.04.5 LT

 ## Configuration

 You can change the host or port in the runServer() function at the bottom of the script: